lgibelli/singularity-docs/index.rst

 You can use the `pull <#id63>`_ and `build <#id55>`_ commands to download pre-built images from an external resource like `Singularity Hub <https://singularity-hub.org/>`_ or `Docker Hub <https://hub.docker.com/>`_.
-When called on a native Singularity images like those provided on Singularity Hub, simply downloads the image file to your system.
+When called on a native Singularity images like those provided on Singularity Hub, ``pull`` simply downloads the image file to your system.

 ::